 Providers who use their private vehicle to transport children as part of their child care business must inform their agent or broker that such occurs.

+Agency Liability

-Agency Liability: The agency carries a liability insurance policy that covers the organization in the event a suit is brought by an "injured" party
+The Agency carries a liability insurance policy that covers the organization in the event a suit is brought by an "injured" party, not including third party Child Abuse Liability.

 Decals